Write a prescription

 • The practitioner requires an HPI-I.

-• The practitioner needs to have registered with eRx (erx.com.au) and have a unique eRx entity for each branch they work in.
+• The practitioner must have registered with eRx (erx.com.au) and have a unique eRx entity for each branch they work in.

-• Enable Electronic Prescribing in Clinical's My Options > Drug Options.
+• Enable Electronic Prescribing in Clinical > My Options > Drug Options.

 Controlled medicines - Zedmed provides an alert when a high-risk medicine is prescribed so the clinician can check the patient's prescription history.
 This solution uses the National Data Exchange (NDE) to provide Real-Time Prescription Monitoring (RTPM) via SafeScript in Victoria and NSW, QScript in Queensland and ScriptCheck in SA.